Akhil2014/Akhil2014/README.md

 - An aspiring Full Stack Developer with 800+ hours of coding experience in JavaScript.

-- A dedicated team player enthusiastic to be part of a reputed company.

-- Always looking forward to learning something new to strengthen skills learned.

-- 🔭 I’m currently working on **portfolio website**

 - 📫 How to reach me **akhilkhan0786khan@gmail.com**

 - linkedin https://www.linkedin.com/in/akhil-khan-709122207/